The One Biceps Exercise Wasting Your Time — and 3 to Try Instead

 Try These 3 Biceps Exercises Instead

 The best biceps exercises will hit your upper arm from different angles, Chan says.
-Since your biceps is a two-muscle joint, crossing both the elbow and the shoulder, you can lift weights in slightly different positions to get a better workout.
+Because your biceps is a two-muscle joint, crossing both your elbow and your shoulder, you can lift weights in slightly different positions to get a better workout.

 You also want to select exercises that enable you to contract as much of the muscle as possible.
-The more of the muscle you're able to activate and use during your workout, the stronger your biceps will become, according to the American Council on Exercise.
+The more of the muscle you're able to activate and use during your workout, the stronger your biceps will become, according to the American Council on Exercise (ACE).

 Choose weights that allow you to perform each exercise with good form.
 You want your biceps exercise to feel comfortably challenging.